B00093595/Project-Skills-CA-3/README.md

 # Project-Skills-CA-3
-A HitHub Repo to show version control.
+A GitHub Repo to show version control.